 Teeth and Gum Cleaning for Babies

 Parents have many questions about whether it’s necessary to start cleaning baby gums.
-While it is not recommended to brush a baby’s mouth with a toothbrush or use toothpaste before the teeth have emerged, it is a wise practice to wipe the gums.
+While it is not recommended to brush a baby’s mouth with a toothbrush or use toothpaste before the teeth emerge, wiping the gums is a wise practice.

-Why is it important to wipe down a baby’s gums?
-It’s because babies produce less saliva than adults, which can lead to more bacteria (especially when not brushed away) causing a host of problems, including cavities.
+Why is it essential to wipe down a baby’s gums?
+It’s because babies produce less saliva than adults, which can lead to more bacteria (especially when not brushed away), causing a host of problems, including cavities.

-Wiping baby’s gums with a clean, damp cloth can be beneficial for two reasons.
-First, wiping gums on a daily basis will clean decay-causing bacteria from your baby’s mouth.
+Wiping a baby’s gums with a clean, damp cloth can be beneficial for two reasons.
+First, wiping gums daily will clean decay-causing bacteria from your baby’s mouth.
 Secondly, wiping baby gums can get them prepared for future tooth brushing.

 There are a few options when it comes to cleaning baby gums.
 If you are not supposed to use a toothbrush on baby gums, what do you use instead?
 Cleaning gums is a much more gentle approach.

 - Cradle your baby in one arm and clean with the other.

 - Use a washcloth or piece of gauze that is soft and moistened with water.